Pellet vs Gas Smokers (7 Biggest Differences)

 • They are freely available in local outlets.

-• It's easier to find a replacement part for a gas grill than for a propane smoker.
+• It's easier to find a part for a gas grill than for a propane smoker.

-• A propane smoker is relatively easier to use compared to other smokers.
+• A propane smoker is easier to use than other smokers.

 Pellet Smoker Pros